Company Name – KEI Industries Limited (KEI)

-When electricity is unavailable, there is no power to use your fridge or freezer, telephone lines are down and phone signal lost.
+When electricity is unavailable, there is no power to use your fridge or freezer, telephone lines are down and phone signal is lost.
 Your mobile phones will be useless as the battery dwindles, with no backup charging option.
 Your water supply stops pumping clean water.
-To keep electricity flowing, we need wires for transmission (EHV) or distribution (home wiring for end use).
+We need wires for transmission (EHV) or distribution (home wiring for end users) to keep electricity flowing.

-KEI Industries Limited (KEI) was incorporated in 1968, as a partnership firm, under the name Krishna Electrical Industries and started with manufacturing switchboard cables.
+KEI Industries Limited (KEI) was incorporated in 1968, as a partnership firm, under the name Krishna Electrical Industries and started by manufacturing switchboard cables.
 It was converted into a public limited company in 1992 and was listed on the stock exchanges in 1995.
-The Company is involved in manufacturing low tension (LT), high tension (HT) and extra high voltage cables (EHV), along with control and instrumentation and specialty cables, house wires and stainless-steel wires.
-The manufacturing facilities of the Company are located in Bhiwadi, Chopanki, Pathredi, Silvassa and Chinchpada.
-In addition, it is involved in EPC work for electrification including cables laying, setting up of transformers, separating feeder and last mile connection.
+The Company is involved in manufacturing low tension (LT), high tension (HT), and extra high voltage cables (EHV), along with control and instrumentation and specialty cables, house wires, and stainless-steel wires.
+The Company's manufacturing facilities are located in Bhiwadi, Chopanki, Pathredi, Silvassa, and Chinchpada.
+In addition, it is involved in EPC work for electrification including cable laying, setting up of transformers, separating feeders, and last mile connection.

 KEI has a 7-8% market share in the total cables and wires.
-Polycab is the largest player in Wires & Cables industry enjoying 13-14% market share (20-22% of the organized segment).
-Finolex, RR Kabel and Havells are the other large players in the industry.
+Polycab is the largest player in the Wires & Cables industry enjoying a 13-14% market share (20-22% of the organized segment).
+Finolex, RR Kabel, and Havells are the other large players in the industry.

 KEI is also focused on augmenting its retail sales channel and has identified it as the next leg of growth.
-Over FY16-21, Retail sales grew at a CAGR of 18%.
-KEI’s retail segment comprises of Household Wires (60% of retail sales) and LT/HT cables (40% of retail sales).
-Contribution of Retail segment to sales increased from 26% in FY16 to 34% in FY21.
-Management target is to increase the share to 50% in the medium term.
-Retail comes with better margin and lower working capital requirements.
-Example – Working capital days of Polycabs is 72 in FY21 vs 118 of KEI.
+Over FY16-22, Retail sales grew at a CAGR of 25%.
+KEI’s retail segment comprises Household Wires (60% of retail sales) and LT/HT cables (40% of retail sales).
+Contribution of the Retail segment to sales increased from 26% in FY16 to 40% in FY22.
+Management's target is to increase the share to 50% in the next couple of years.
+Retail comes with a better margin and lower working capital requirements.
+Example – Working capital days of Polycabs is 69 in FY22 vs 102 of KEI.

-KEI and its board of directors settled with SEBI in cases related to alleged manipulation in issuance of GDRs by paying settlement charges of ~ INR 6 cr in 2019.
-SEBI had issued notice in 2017 after conducting an investigation into the GDR issuance amounting to USD 10 million in September 2005.
-It was alleged that KEI and its board of directors attempted to mislead the investors by making statements that GDR issue was subscribed by several investors, when actually the issue was subscribed by only one entity, Fusion Investments.
-Moreover, subscription amount was paid by Fusion Investment after getting a loan which was secured by pledge agreement between KEI and the bank.
+KEI and its board of directors settled with SEBI in cases related to alleged manipulation in the issuance of GDRs by paying settlement charges of ~ INR 6 cr in 2019.
+SEBI had issued a notice in 2017 after investigating the GDR issuance amounting to USD 10 million in September 2005.
+It was alleged that KEI and its board of directors attempted to mislead the investors by making statements that the GDR issue was subscribed by several investors when the issue was subscribed by only one entity, Fusion Investments.
+Moreover, the subscription amount was paid by Fusion Investment after getting a loan which was secured by a pledge agreement between KEI and the bank.

-Established relations with customers and increasing penetration with focus on retail segment – With over five decades of operations, the company has established strong relationships with reputed customers, in the institutional segments, such as Power Grid Corporation of India, L&T, HPCL and Tata Power
+Established relations with customers and increasing penetration with a focus on the retail segment – With over five decades of operations, the company has established strong relationships with reputed customers, in the institutional segments, such as Power Grid Corporation of India, L&T, HPCL, and Tata Power

 Diversified product mix – capability in EHV